-Conceived of as the longest possible hike-and-fly trip in the Alps, Tom de Dorlodot and Paul Guschlbauer began their journey on foot in Ancona in 2014.
-Their goal was to get back to Ancona – by circling clockwise through Italy, France, Switzlerland, Austria, Slovenia, and Croatia before crossing the sea back to Ancona.
+Tom de Dorlodot and Paul Guschlbauer set out to accomplish the longest possible hike-and-fly trip in the Alps, a project they named the Adriatic Circle, and began their journey on foot in Ancona, Italy, in 2014.
+Their goal was to get back to their starting point by circling clockwise through Italy, France, Switzlerland, Austria, Slovenia and Croatia before crossing the sea back to Ancona.

-But halfway through the trip, tragedy struck when Tom crashed into a tree while trying to land his paraglider in windy, dangerous conditions.
-The accident left him severely injured, and Paul decided rather than continuing on alone, he would wait for Tom to finish the trip.
-Tom made a full recovery, and on May 8, 2015, the two began right where they left off.
+But halfway through the trip tragedy struck when de Dorlodot crashed into a tree while trying to land his paraglider in windy, dangerous conditions.
+The accident left him severely injured, and Guschlbauer decided that rather than continuing alone, he would wait for de Dorlodot to finish the trip.
+De Dorlodot eventually made a full recovery, and on May 8, 2015, the two began right where they left off.

-Back to numbers.
-Since the beginning of the adventure, it was more ‘hike’ than ‘fly’ – the boys covered almost 700km in the air on various flying days, but clocked 1,454km on foot – making it no surprise that they needed well over a month’s time on the road to finish – even with a hard, hard push at the end including multiple 70km days.
-Says Paul: “The last days we had a strong northeast wind that kept us grounded – simply no good conditions for flying.”
+Back to the numbers.
+Since the beginning of the adventure, it was more "hike" than "fly" — the boys covered almost 433 miles in the air on various flying days, but clocked 903 miles on foot — making it no surprise that they needed well over a month’s time on the road to finish, even with a hard, hard push at the end including multiple 43-mile days.

 But apart from exhaustion, what remains most is the feeling of accomplishment.
-“We said last year we’d finish and now it’s done,” says Tom.
+“We said last year we’d finish and now it’s done,” says de Dorlodot.
 “It’s time to focus on Red Bull X-Alps and what’s ahead!”

 Get the best new stories from RedBull.com delivered directly to you — sign up for our email newsletter now.